Learn basic HTML formatting you can use to format content in your posts and pages …

 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” description (a text description of your image in case the image does not render in a user’s browser.
-Note: you can also use the “Add Media” button (15) to insert images into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” description (a text description of your image in case the image does not render in the user’s browser.
+Note: you can also use the “Add Media” button (15) to insert an image into your content.

-<li>tag (see below) in order for bullet lists to work correctly.
+<li>tag (see below) in order for bullet lists to display properly.

-<code>tags usually will appear using a different text style, such as a monospaced font like Courier.
+<code>tags typically will display using a different styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->Use this button to break a blog post into “teaser” and main body sections.
-For example, if you add a few paragraphs, then add this tag and compose the remainder of your post, readers will only be able to see the first few paragraphs of your post and a hyperlink (e.g. continue reading…), which if clicked on, will display the rest of your post’s content.
+<!--more-->Use this button to break your blog post into “teaser” and ”rest of content” sections.
+For example, if you add a couple of paragraphs, then add the “more” tag and compose the rest of your post content, readers will only be able to read the first paragraphs of your post and a hyperlink (e.g. continue reading…), which displays the rest of your post if clicked on.

-- Close Tags button – Closes any open HTML tags left in your content.
-Note: proof your content after using this function to ensure that all tags have formatted your text correctly.
+- Close Tags – This menu button closes any open HTML tags left in your content.
+Note: proof your content after using this feature to ensure that all tags have correctly formatted your text.

-- Add Media – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button appears whether you’ve chosen the Visual or Text editor tabs.
+- Add Media button – Click this button to insert media into your content (e.g. images, videos, audio files).
+This button appears whether you’re in the Visual or Text editor tabs.

-Click on “Distraction-Free Writing Mode” [#14] and everything but your editor fades away, removing all distractions from your screen.
+With “Distraction-Free Writing Mode” [#14] everything but your editor disappears, leaving only the content you’re working on in your screen.

-Some Useful Tips About Using HTML Formatting In WordPress
+Useful Tips Related To Using HTML Formatting In WordPress

 HTML Content Builders

-If you plan to learn and use HTML, there are several Free HTML editor software applications you can download and use when getting started.
+If you plan to learn and use HTML, there are several Free HTML software tools you can download and use when getting started.

-A popular free HTML editor software application, for example, is KompoZer.
+For example, a popular HTML editor software tool you can download for free is KompoZer.

 KompoZer is Free Open Source software built as a complete web authoring system that combines web file management and easy-to-use WYSIWYG web page editing.
 It’s designed to be extremely easy to use, especially for non-technical computer users who just want to create attractive, professional-looking web pages without needing to know HTML or web coding.
 You can build HTML-based content in this application, then use plugins that let you insert code into WordPress.

-Another option, if you don’t want to mess with code or use an external HTML content builder, is to use a WordPress plugin that lets you build your content inside WordPress itself.
+Another option, if you don’t want to mess around with any code or use an external HTML content builder, is to use a WordPress plugin that lets you build your content inside WordPress itself.